-The new General Data Protection Regulation (GDPR) (Regulation (EU) 2016/679) is a comprehensive new EU data protection law that comes into force on 25th May 2018 and will effectively replace the Data Protection Act of 1998.
+The recent General Data Protection Regulation (GDPR) (Regulation (EU) 2016/679) is a comprehensive new EU data protection law that came into force on 25th May 2018 and will effectively replace the Data Protection Act of 1998.

 The Regulation has far-reaching implications for all UK businesses – large and small – and is designed to standardise data protection rules across EU countries.
 It is already enshrined in UK law, so will come into effect regardless of Brexit.

 The GDPR specifically relates to the processing of personal data with greater emphasis on the ‘fundamental rights and freedoms’ of individuals (known as ‘data subjects’).
 This includes how organisations collect, store, transfer or use personal data and includes, for example, employee records, customer information or prospects/sales leads.